bamler-lab/constriction/README.md

 The `constriction` library provides a set of composable implementations of entropy coding algorithms.
-It has APIs for both the **Python and Rust** languages and it focuses on versatility, ease of use, compression performance, and computational efficiency.
+It has APIs for both the **Python and Rust** languages and it focuses on correctness, versatility, ease of use, compression performance, and computational efficiency.
 The goals of `constriction` are to three-fold:

 1. **to facilitate research on novel lossless and lossy compression methods** by bridging the gap between vastly different software stacks commonly used for machine learning